peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 # Introduction

-Status Attestation plays a crucial role in maintaining the integrity and trustworthiness of digital credentials, since these serve as proof that a particular digital credential, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format, has not been revoked and is still valid.
+Status Attestation plays a crucial role in maintaining the integrity and trustworthiness of Digital Credentials, since these serve as proof that a particular Digital Credential, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format, has not been revoked and is still valid.

-A digital credential may be presented to a Verifier long after it has been issued.
+A Digital Credential may be presented to a Verifier long after it has been issued.
-During this interval, the credential could potentially be invalidated for various reasons (e.g., due to the device lost or Holder fraud).
+During this interval, the Digital Credential could potentially be invalidated for various reasons (e.g., due to the device lost or Holder fraud).
-To ensure the credential's validity, the Issuer provides a short-lived Status Attestation to the credential's holder.
+To ensure the Digital Credential's validity, the Issuer provides a short-lived Status Attestation to the Digital Credential's holder.
-This attestation is bound to the credential and can be provided to a Verifier, together with the credential, as evidence of the credential's non-revocation status.
+This attestation is bound to the Digital Credential and can be provided to a Verifier, together with the Digital Credential, as evidence of the Digital Credential's non-revocation status.

 Status Attestation safeguards privacy and is essential in facilitating offline scenarios.
-In these circumstances, both the Wallet and the Verifier work without internet connectivity during the presentation phase; nonetheless, Status Attestation provides a method to statically validate the validity of the credentials, thus increasing the security of the digital credential system.
+In these circumstances, both the Wallet and the Verifier work without internet connectivity during the presentation phase; nonetheless, Status Attestation provides a method to statically validate the validity of the Digital Credentials, thus increasing the security of the Digital Credential system.
 By limiting the disclosure of status information, Status Attestation strikes a balance between scalability, security, and privacy.